Maximilian-Stefan-Ernst/ClusterTutorial/tutorial.md

 which gives us a terminal on one of the nodes of the *test* queue.

+## Request Resources

 To submit a real job, we first need to decide how many resources we need:

-- `--mem=`*MB*: memory per node

-#SBATCH --partition test
-#SBATCH --time 0:10:0
-#SBATCH --nodes 1
-#SBATCH --ntasks-per-node 2
-#SBATCH --cpus-per-task 2
-#SBATCH --mem 8GB
-#SBATCH --workdir /home/mpib/ernst/SEFA/cluster
+- `--time 24:0:0`: After this, the job is terminated
+- `--mem 8GB`: Max. memory per node.
+If you use more than this, your job is terminated.
+- `--ntasks`: how many tasks
+- `--cpus-per-task 2`: if you want to use multi-threading
+- `--mem-per-cpu 4GB`

+We then decide what the appropriate partition is:
+- `--partition test`: which queue to submit to

+The list of partitions can be found [here](https://tardis.mpib-berlin.mpg.de/docs).

+We should also submit some general infos
+- `--workdir project/data`: working directory of your job
+- `--job-name` job-name

-There are many more advanced options available (for example `--cores-per-socket`).
-Also see this overview on [srun flags](https://slurm.schedmd.com/srun.html).
+There are many more advanced options available (for example `--cores-per-socket`), see the documentation on [sbatch flags](https://slurm.schedmd.com/sbatch.html).

+## Quick Test Job

+Let's submit an example job.
+We first create a file

 Basic slurm commands for Job allocation: